It’s so bad you guys, I made something so bad…….

 - 1 teaspoon vanilla

-Combine butter, sugar, and milk in a small saucepan and bring to a soft boil over medium low heat.
+Combine sugar and milk in a small saucepan and bring to a soft boil over medium low heat.
 Boil for about 5 minutes then remove from heat and stir in salt, marshmallows, peanut butter, and vanilla until smooth.
 Remove pan with bottom layer from fridge.
 Add peanuts to nougat mixture and scrape out onto bottom layer.
 Spread as quickly and evenly as possible.
+Place in fridge or freezer to cool for at least 15 minutes before adding caramel.

-Melt 2 tablespoons cream, 3 tablespoons peanut butter, and 1 cup chocolate in the same double boiler until smooth.
-Scrape out onto caramel layer with a rubber spatula and spread into an even layer.
+Melt 2 tablespoons peanut butter and 1 cup chocolate in the same double boiler until smooth.
+Scrape out onto chilled caramel layer with a rubber spatula and spread into an even layer.
 Place pan back in fridge and chill for at least 1 hour before cutting into bars and serving.